jeffyoung20/java-examples/README.md

 # java-examples
-This repository contains a collection of sample Java projects.
-The purpose of this project is for education and demos.
+This repository contains a collection of simple Java projects focusing on different topics.
+The purpose of this repository is for education and demos.